 Protest the passing of the world.
 Mark and erase and paw and taw your way across the infinite palimpsest.
 An isolated instance of time seems to tear and pull apart to reveal the timelessness behind it, but that perception too lasts only a moment, not for, as you had hoped, ever.
 Anyway, who bothers to describe a thing except when they cannot attain it, when they have already lost it?
 To write at all is to embrace the passing of the world.
 A whirling embrace, stuttered solecisms.

 There is no sun within the mind, yet everything is visible.
-Un-illuminated Delphic renditions create a more or less 1:1 analog of more or less the world.
+Delphic renditions create a more or less 1:1 analog of more or less the world.
 For every dot there is a naught which, in turn, in reflection, interiorly, is a not-dot.
-On the other side of the mirror there are no naughts or dots, no consummate understanding, no great ideal to be gained, but a scratch on the black painted mirror-back will reveal some fragment, some small wrinkle of its horizonless topography.
+A scratch on the black painted mirror-back would reveal some light but there is no consummate understanding, no great ideal to be gained from it.
+The light we see with is the same as we see without.

 The sun, consort of continuity, sets on an unsettled day.
 Trapezoids of electromagnetic radiation slide across the floor.

 There are no dull moments.
 They have simply melted across the depressions of a life not fully understood.
 Containing oneself in a singularly contrived version of reality, on which no other system can overlay, is the only enlightened path.

 Existence is frighteningly untenable yet so easily accounted for by those who exist.